 Ms. Arnold co-authored a chapter in the 2016 publication "Revolutionizing K-12 Blended Learning through i2Flex Classroom Model."
 In addition, she provides professional development (presentations, workshops and webinars) to other foreign language teachers in Greece and abroad.

 Since 2017 Ms. Arnold has been working as an accredited TestDaf examiner.
 TestDaf is one of the mandatory language proficiency tests for foreign students who want to enter a German university.
+Also, she has been an IB Group 1 Examiner for German A Language and Literature HL since 2018.

 He has been in education since his early academic years teaching science to students of all levels.
 Since 2010 he has been responsible for the creation of multiple e-learning projects in chemistry and math for elementary, middle and high school students.